CoroCoro Comic

 The magazine has three sisters: Bessatsu CoroCoro Comic (別冊コロコロコミック), CoroCoro Ichiban! (コロコロイチバン) and CoroCoro Aniki (コロコロアニキ).
 Bessatsu and Ichiban! are published bi-monthly, while Aniki, which targeted an older audience, was released quarterly.
 On November 20, 2020, CoroCoro Comic cover designer Tariji Sasaki was recognized by Guinness World Records as the longest-running cover designer for a children's magazine.
 CoroCoro Aniki ended publication in March 2021.

 History

 The magazine was launched in 1977 as a magazine for Doraemon, which is one of the most popular manga in Japan.
-Before then Doraemon had been serialized in 6 Shogakukan magazines, targeted to students of 6 elementary school grades, that target audience has now increased.
+Before then Doraemon had been serialized in 6 Shogakukan magazines targeted at students in elementary school, that target audience has now increased.
 It collected stories of Doraemon from these magazines.
 It celebrated its 30th anniversary in 2007 with an exhibition at the Kyoto International Manga Museum.

 Tie-ins

 CoroCoro regularly promotes toys and video games related to their manga franchises, releasing stories and articles featuring them.
 Pocket Monsters/Pokémon's big success in Japan owes to this in a way; the Game Boy game Pocket Monsters Blue was sold exclusively through the magazine at first, which helped CoroCoros sales as well.
 CoroCoro is also often a source of information about upcoming Pokémon games and movies.